-A comprehensive guide to free and paid services to support you working on your mental health.
+A comprehensive guide to free and paid services to support you working on your mental wellbeing.

-The Sanctus Directory of Mental Health Services and Professionals is a resource curated by us to help you find the help, support, organisation or practitioner you need for your mental health.
+The Sanctus Directory of Mental Wellbeing Services is a list of resources curated by us to help you find the help, support, organisation or practitioner you need for your mental wellbeing needs.

-We know how hard it can be to access support and to afford it.
-So we’ve made a considered effort to curate affordable and accessible support.
-Woes about your financial health, are the last thing you need when you’re looking to support your mental health.
+We know how hard it can be to find the right support, let alone accessing or affording it.
+So we’ve made a considered effort to curate a list to cover a wide range of mental wellbeing needs in an affordable and accessible way.
+Woes about your financial health are the last thing you need when you’re looking to support your mental wellbeing.

 These lines allow you to speak freely to someone over the phone to help you deal with your current situation.
 They are all confidential, anonymous and free of charge.